dzuk-mutant/blockchain/readme.md

 I will only be accepting issues if:

 - There's a technical fault
-- Someone is listed by mistake (ie. the reasons I thought they should be on the blocklist for are not accurate)
+- An instance is listed by mistake (ie. the reasons I thought they should be on the blocklist for are not accurate)

 If you have a philosophical problem with this list, I don't have the energy to debate this and if you try, I will close the issue.